arangodb/arangodb/Documentation/Books/AQL/ExecutionAndPerformance/QueryProfiler.md

 # Profiling and Hand-Optimizing AQL queries

-To give you more insight into your query we now allow you to execute your query with special instrumentation code enabled.
+To give you more insight into your query ArangoDB now allows you to execute your query with special instrumentation code enabled.
 This will then print a query plan with detailed execution statistics.
 To use this in an interactive fashion on the shell you can use the `db._profileQuery(..)` in the arangosh.
 Alternatively there is a new button _Profile_ in Query tab of the WebUI.

 The printed execution plan then contains three additional columns: